Reflective writing introduction

 - looks back at past experience to perform better in the future

-- analyses, explores and explains what happened and why, and usually involves incorporating models and/or theory — this uses academic language.
+- analyses, explores and explains what happened and why

 - considers strengths, weaknesses, anxieties and errors — you can use personal language such as 'I' and 'we' to talk about observations, emotions and feelings

-- is constructively criticising yourself, the event and often others
+- is constructively criticising yourself, an event and others

-- requires evidence to support what you are saying, including things that have been said or done, their causes and their effects — you'll need clear records of events and your thoughts
+- requires evidence to support what you are saying such as things that have been said or done, their causes and their effects — so you need clear records of the events and your thoughts

-- Think about what happened, what did and didn’t work and what you think about it.
+- Thinking about what happened, what did and didn’t work, and what you think about it.

-- Critically evaluate what you would do differently in the future and explain why.
+- Critically evaluating what you would do differently in the future and explain why.

 - Introduction: the event, incident or topic